-Figure 2.4.
-Radar System Using Helical Scan with Pencil Beam
+Figure 2.4 Radar System Using Helical Scan with Pencil Beam

-Figure 2.
-5. Radar Using Spiral Scan with Pencil Beam
+Figure 2.5 Radar Using Spiral Scan with Pencil Beam

-Figure 2.6.
-Airborne Intercepter Radar with Raster Scan
+Figure 2.6 Airborne Intercepted Radar with Raster Scan

-Figure 2.7.
-Ground Radar with Palmer-Raster Scan
+Figure 2.7 Ground Radar with palmer-raster Scan

-Figure 2.8.
-Radar using Combination Palmer-Helical Scan 2.2.5 Scan 2.2.5.1 Conical Scan Radar systems can be categorized by their Scan patterns.
-The most commonly used today is the Conical Scan, or Con Scan pattern (see Figure 2).
-In this method, the radar rotates its beam about the circle described by the half-power points of the beam when the beam is boresighted on the target.
-The beam, when received at the target or at the radar, will be a sinusoidal waveshape whose amplitude is proportional to the distance the target is away from the boresight.
+Figure 2.8 Radar using Combination Palmer-Helical Scan 2.5.5 Scan 2.5.5.1 Conical Scan Radar systems can be categorized by their Scan patterns.
+The most commonly used today is the Conical Scan, or Con Scan pattern.
+In this method, the radar rotates its beam about the circle described by the half-power points of the beam when the beam is bore sighted on the target.
+The beam, when received at the target or at the radar, will be a sinusoidal wave shape whose amplitude is proportional to the distance the target is away from the bore sight.
 By monitoring the exact location of the scanning beam, the location of the target can be determined from the location of the maximum power received.
-Note that the more accurately the radar tracks the target, the smaller the amplitude of the sine wave, until zero amplitude implies that the radar is exactly boresighted on the target.
-Con Scan systems require a minimum amount of hardware and therefore are commonly used on inexpensive, mobile systems such as AAA or mobile SAM sites.
-They suffer the serious disadvantage of not being able to see a target outside their narrow scan patterns.
-This means that not only is a second radar required to help it find the target (to "acquire the target") but also the tracked aircraft can easily "escape" if it is successful in breaking track since the Con Scan radar cannot see the target, except in the track mode.
-2.2.5.2 Track-While-Scan Con Scan problems can be overcome with Track-While-Scan (TWS) radars.
+2.5.5.2 Track-while-Scan Con Scan problems can be overcome with Track-While-Scan (TWS) radar.
 TWS radars scan their beams over relatively large areas.
 The radar computer still measures returned power as a function of beam location to provide tracking but the large scanning area enables the radar to still see the target even if track has been broken or lost.
-However, this large scan area makes the TWS highly vulnerable to ECM jamming.
-An illustration of TWS radar is shown in Figure 2.9.
+However, this large scan area makes the TWS high vulnerable to ECM jamming.
+An illustration of TWS radar is shown in figure 2.9.

 Figure 2.9.
 Track-While-Scan Radar TWS radars require special consideration during the design of RWR systems.
 Since many receivers time-share the frequency bands, it is possible that the receiver may not be "looking" at the TWS frequency band when the TWS is illuminating the aircraft and vice versa.
 The probability of these missed intercepts increases as range from the TWS increases because scan areas have angular divergence.
 To overcome this problem, the RWR must be programmed to display the TWS on its first intercept; likewise, it is programmed to not erase the TWS symbol until after a set number of missed intercepts.
 Of these two factors, missed intercepts is the more troublesome to the aircrew since it requires the symbol to remain on the scope even after the TWS is, in fact, no longer tracking.
-2.2.5.3 Monopulse Scan Scan can also be accomplished by sequentially pulsing several antennae or sections of a large antenna.
-This is illustrated in Figure 10.
+2.5.5.3 Mono-pulse Scan Scan can also be accomplished by sequentially pulsing several antennae or sections of a large antenna.
+This is illustrated in figure 2.10.
 While this technique can yield much higher scan rates, the additional hardware requirements normally exclude it from a threat scenario.
 It will, however, be encountered on shipboard systems.

 Figure 2.10.
-Diagram of Monopulse Radar Beam Patterns 2.2.5.4 Received Scan Patterns Con Scan, TWS, and monopulse radars will cause an RWR to receive pulses with superimposed sinusoidal waveforms.
-The Con Scan case is shown in Figure 11.
-The processor identifies these scan patterns by counting the maxima of the sine wave envelope; these maxima are the scan rate of the radar.
+Diagram of Mono-pulse Radar Beam Patterns 2.5.5.4 Received Scan Patterns Con Scan, TWS, and mono-pulse radars will cause an RWR to receive pulses with superimposed sinusoidal waveforms.
+The Con Scan case is shown in figure 2.11.
+The processor identifies these scan patterns by counting the maximum of the sine wave envelope; these maximum are the scan rate of the radar.
 When a given scan pattern is counted, the Identity Word is updated with this information.